 When you operate your boat, you’re taking on a responsibility that’s every bit as serious as a land vehicle.
 The South Carolina Department of Natural Resources (DNR) keeps track of boating accident statistics, and DNR records show that in 2014, there were 127 accidents in our waters, injuring 91 people.
 Fifteen recreational boaters tragically lost their lives that year, too.

 After an accident on the water, medical bills, repair costs, and other expenses start piling up fast.
 The big question becomes “who is going to be responsible for the costs?”
 The liability could very well fall on the owner of the vessel, and the financial impact can be devastating.
 That’s why boating insurance is recommended for all boat owners—even though it’s not required by South Carolina law.
+Our South Carolina boating accident lawyer details further.

 Types of South Carolina Boating Insurance Coverage